YumengLiang/FG-LiquID/README.md

 # FG-LiquID
-This is code of our deep learning model proposed in IMWUT 2021 paper 《FG-LiquID: A Contact-less Fine-grained Liquid Identifier by Pushing the Limits of Millimeter-wave Sensing》 https://dl.acm.org/doi/10.1145/3478075
+This is code for IMWUT 2021 paper 《FG-LiquID: A Contact-less Fine-grained Liquid Identifier by Pushing the Limits of Millimeter-wave Sensing》 https://dl.acm.org/doi/10.1145/3478075

 Just run train.sh or test.sh to start.